 Today we will show you how to use the Surface Diagnostic Toolkit (SDT) to check your Surface’s battery health information, including your Surface power state, battery wear, designed capacity, current capacity, battery cycles, current charge, battery capacity readings history for individual battery in one summary report.

-The Surface diagnostic toolkit works on all recent Surface devices starting from Surface 3, which has Surface UEFI.
+The Surface diagnostic toolkit works on all recent devices, starting from Surface 3, which has Surface UEFI.
 That includes:

 - Surface 3